AHeroicLlama/Mappalachia/README.md

 ## Thanks

+* Every single person who has so generously donated to say thanks for Mappalachia.
 * Contributors to and developers of XEdit and FO76Edit, namely Eckserah.
 * Members of the FO76 Datamining Discord, for helping out with FO76Edit and Edit Scripts, and offering valuable knowledge and feedback based on their own experiences datamining and creating Fallout 76 maps.
 * Gilpo for providing great ideas and feedback for new Mappalachia features.